ktszk/pyrpa/README.md

 - enter the libs directory
 - edit Makefile, select compiler and math library.
 - do Make command then fmod.so is generated.
+- after that run main.py with your hopping model hamiltonian.